 A commercial future for floating

-The Floating Wind JIP is a collaborative R&D initiative between the Carbon Trust and 15 leading international offshore wind developers, with support from the Scottish Government, created to investigate the challenges and opportunities of developing commercial-scale floating wind farms.
+The Floating Wind JIP is a world leading collaborative R&D initiative between the Carbon Trust and 17 leading international offshore wind developers, created to overcome the challenges and investigate the opportunities of developing commercial-scale floating wind farms.

-Read the latest from the Floating Wind JIP in the Phase II summary report on technology challenges with analysis on the state of the offshore floating market.
+Read the latest from the Floating Wind JIP in the Phase III summary report.
+This highlights ongoing technology challenges and innovation opportunities alongside analysis on the state of the offshore floating market.

 History of the Floating Wind JIP